proselog/email-api/README.md

 Email API for Proselog.

-Not intended for use outside of Proselog.
+Not intended for use outside of Proselog, but it should work with any worker, without any configuration.

 ```ts
 import { sendEmail } from "@proselog/email-api"